w3kasper/autoblogs/README.md

 ## DATABASE MIGRATION AND SEEDING

-**All database and seeding info is found in server/database.sql**
+**All database and seeding info is found in server/database.sql - please use the database.sql file to copy paste into postgres - the formatting is correct**

-*I will link it at the bottom  of readme is the raw text of database creation and seeding info. copy/paste into postgres*
+_I will paste at the bottom of readme is the raw text of database creation and seeding info_

 ## PROJECT SETUP

-*In new terminal - clone project*
+_In new terminal - clone project_

 git clone https://github.com/w3kasper/autoblogs.git